-C. No officer or agency of the County may issue permits for the construction of any building or structure located on, or authorize the extension, connection or construction of any public or private facilities or services to a lot or other division of land that has not been properly created and approved, as provided by these regulations.
+C. As provided in NCGS §153A-334, Nno officer or agency of the County may issue permits for the construction of any building or structure located on, or authorize the extension, connection or construction of any public or private facilities or services to a lot or other division of land that has not been properly created and approved, as provided by these -regulations.